Artsakhbank

 Artsakhbank is an Armenian bank with headquarters in Yerevan.
-As of 31 August 2023, the bank has 7 branches in Yerevan.
+As of 31 August 2023, the bank had seven branches in Yerevan.

 History

 The bank was established on 12 February 1996.
-On 6 November 1996 Artsakhbank, Closed joint-stock company was transformed into Artsakhbank, Open Joint-Stock Company, according to the resolution of the Bank's Shareholders General Meeting.
-On 24 June 2001, Artsakhbank, OJSC, was reorganized back into Artsakhbank, Closed joint-stock company (CJSC).
+On 6 November 1996 Artsakhbank Closed Joint-Stock Company (CJSC) was transformed into Artsakhbank Open Joint-Stock Company, according to the resolution of the bank's shareholders general meeting.
+On 24 June 2001, Artsakhbank OJSC, was reorganized back into Artsakhbank CJSC.

-The bank is a shareholder of Armenian Card (ArCa) and a full member of ArCa the Armenian national payment system, a member of Europay/MasterCard international payment system, and a member of SWIFT system.
+The bank is a shareholder of Armenian Card (ArCa) and a full member of ArCa, the Armenian national payment system, as well as a member of the Europay/MasterCard international payment system and a member of the SWIFT system.

-Artsakhbank is a member of international money transfer systems, such as MoneyGram, Migom, Leader, and Anelik.
+Artsakhbank is a member of several international money transfer systems, such as MoneyGram, Migom, Leader, and Anelik.
 The bank has correspondent relations with 25 banks, both local and foreign.